All research peptides for sale are for in-vitro research only. Products are not for human consumption of any kind.

 Are these agents suitable for all types of erectile dysfunction?

-Peptide-based agents may be beneficial for various causes of erectile dysfunction, including vascular issues, nerve damage, or psychological factors.
-However, it is important to consult with a healthcare professional to determine the underlying cause of ED and whether peptide-based agents are suitable for an individual’s specific situation.
+Peptide-based agents may benefit various causes of erectile dysfunction, including vascular issues, nerve damage, or psychological factors.
+However, it is essential to consult with a healthcare professional to determine the underlying cause of ED and whether peptide-based agents suit an individual’s situation.

 How quickly do they work?